-Kentucky Camp Trail is a 7.3 mile moderately trafficked out and back trail located near Sonoita, AZ that features beautiful wild flowers and is rated as moderate.
+Kentucky Camp Trail is a 7.3 mile moderately trafficked out and back trail located near Sonoita, Arizona that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.